publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schI/ptVI/m__us_usc_t22_s2274.md

     (c) __Participation of President in Organization__

-        Subject to subsection (d)(2) of this section, the President is authorized to participate in the Organization.
+        Subject to subsection (d)(2), the President is authorized to participate in the Organization.

     (d) __Preparation and transmission of proposal for implementation of provisions__